jfgmesquita/C-Lang/Word Count/README.md

 make
 ```

-This will compile the source code and generate an executable named wc.
+This will compile the source code and generate an executable named `wc`.

 ## Usage